ICTO/BBB-Load-Balancer/README.md

 To automatically enable and disable servers based on there status, you can add this cronjob.

     * * * * * /path/to/project/app/console bbblb:servers:check --env=prod

+To remove stopped meetings from the load balancer.

+	* * * * * /path/to/project/app/console bbblb:meetings:cleanup --env=prod